Lilly asks FDA to not allow lone use of COVID-19 drug bamlanivimab

+Healthcare & PharmaceuticalsLilly asks FDA to not allow lone use of COVID-19 drug bamlanivimab

-(Reuters) -Eli Lilly and Co said it had requested for cancellation of the U.S. authorization granted to its COVID-19 antibody, bamlanivimab, which will now be used in combination with another to achieve greater efficacy against emerging virus variants.
+(Reuters) - Eli Lilly and Co said it had requested cancellation of the U.S. authorization granted to its COVID-19 antibody, bamlanivimab, which will now be used in combination with another to achieve greater efficacy against emerging virus variants.

 The request made to the U.S. Food and Drug Administration is not due to any new safety issues, but in response to the new variants in the country that could be resistant to bamlanivimab when used alone, the drugmaker said in a statement.